manishkatyan/bbb-twilio/README.md

 # Twilio + BigBlueButton
 We are going to get a phone number from [Twilio](https://www.twilio.com/) and configure FreeSWITCH accordingly to receive incoming calls via session initiation protocol (SIP) fromTwilio.

 Why Twilio?
 You get a free trial account to test the full functionality with a free dial-in phone number.
 Documentation is extensive, logs are detailed and it just works!
 Use my [referral link to get $10 credit when you upgrade](https://www.twilio.com/referral/VfQyDw).

+# Setting up Your Twilio Elastic SIP Trunk

+Login to your Twilio account.
+Check-out getting started guide on (Elastic SIP Trunking]{https://www.twilio.com/docs/sip-trunking).

+I am going to list-out key steps that you need to perform:
+1. Termination URL: Give a unique identifier (example - your project name) to identify your Termination SIP URI.
+You will use this URI in setting-up FreesSWITCH later.
+2. Originating URI: Give the public IP of your BigBlueButton server in the following format: sip:BBB_PUBLIC_IP
+3. ACL: Go to Elastic SIP Trunking > Authentication > IP / CIDR Access Control Lists to add public IP your BigBlueButton server.
+You can add your public IP in the following format: BBB_PUBLIC_IP / 32